techidaily/site-win-solutions/source/_posts/family-becomes-families.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982457/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Depending on the size of the game files, it may take some time to verify all your game files.

+ When the verifying process is completed, launch Aliens: Fireteam Elite and check if this fix works.
+If the game still crashes, try the next fix, below.

+## 4\.
+Install the latest game patch

+ The developer of Aliens: Fireteam Elite releases regular game patches to fix bugs and improve gaming performance.
+It’s possible that a recent patch has caused the game crash issue, and that a new patch is required to fix it.

+ If a patch is available, it will be detected by the Steam client, and the latest game patch will be automatically downloaded and installed when you launch the game.

+ Launch Aliens: Fireteam Elite again to check if the game crash issue has been resolved.
+If it didn’t work, or there was no new game patch available, move on to the next fix, below.

 ## 5\.
 Disable steam overlay

  Overlays are handy, but sometimes they may interfere with the game.
 Some PC gamers report that it seems that the Steam Overlay doesn’t pair well with the game.